 WEL recognises the importance for women of work and financial independence.
 The reduction of poverty for families and for women in retirement is often dependent on a woman’s opportunity to work.

-However a lack of family friendly work arrangements act as a major disincentive which Governments and employers need to address.
-Paid Maternity/Parental Leave and Child Care are addressed in this website on separate pages.
-Another area is permanent part time work.
+However a lack of family friendly work arrangements acts as a major disincentive which Governments and employers need to address.
+Paid Maternity/Parental leave and Child Care are addressed in this website on separate pages.
+Another area is permanent part-time work.
 Mere casualisation can lead to income insecurity.
 WEL has been made aware that some franchisees using mainly casual workers have not adhered to fair pay for their staff.

 Click here to read the report by Elizabeth Broderick on the new Workplace Gender Equality Act 2012.